Basics:

 How it works

 Both AirBnb and VRBO allow you to list your rental for free and just pay a service fee when someone books.
 You plug in where it’s located; bedrooms and baths; number of people this rental can accommodate and plenty of photos.
-You also set the schedule showing when your rental is available.

 Costs

-But VRBO, which lists you on all its affiliated sites, charges a bit more than AirBnb.
+VRBO, which lists you on all its affiliated sites, charges a bit more than AirBnb.

 The VRBO service fee is 5% (vs. AirBnb’s 3%), plus you pay the 3% transaction fee when your guests use a credit card.
-Notably, this service fee is applied to full booking costs, including cleaning fees, pet fees and any other extra — even when the extra is refundable.
+Notably, this service fee is applied to full booking costs, including cleaning fees, pet fees and any other extra — even when the extra amount is refundable.

 At one point, VRBO offered the option of paying an annual subscription of $499 instead of the per-booking fees, but has since gone back to the pay-per-booking model.